facelessuser/pymdown-extensions/docs/extensions/pymdown.md

 ---

 ## Overview

+!!! warning "Deprecated"
+    This is extension is deprecated and will be removed in the future.
+It is advised individually include the desired extensions instead of relying on pymdownx.pymdown to include them.

 The PyMdown extension is a convenience extension to load up the following extensions with their default settings.
 It currently provides no other additional features.

 !!!
 Caution "Reminder"